polymathic-institute/polybok/Literature Notes/Art and Design/Brand Design/Brand Strategy for Identity Design.md

 ##### Typography

-Create type hierarchy: headline, sub-head, body text, quotes.
-Leave some contrast between the logo and type, shouldn't be the exact same fonts, but rather communicates a similar feeling.
-Show examples with both light and dark backgrounds.
+Select a set of primary and secondary fonts for the brand, see [Basic Typography Design](Literature%20Notes/Art%20and%20Design/Typography/Basic%20Typography%20Design.md).
+Leave some contrast between the logo text and copy text, shouldn't be the exact same fonts, but rather communicates a similar feeling.
+* Remember to create type hierarchy, i.e. headline, sub-head, body text, quotes maybe use different fonts and weights.
+* Remember to demonstrate examples with both light and dark backgrounds.

 ##### Mockups